tenzir/security-lake-tools/README.md

 ### OCSF Event Classes

-The tool supports all standard OCSF event classes:
+The tool supports all standard OCSF event classes that are accepted by Security Lake.

+> [!NOTE]
+> AWS Security Lake does not support the OCSF Base Event (class_uid 0).
+While
+> Base Event exists in the OCSF specification as an abstract parent class,
+> Security Lake only accepts concrete event types.

 #### System Activity (1xxx)

 - 1001: File System Activity
 - 1002: Kernel Extension Activity
 - 1003: Kernel Activity